-of a given moment i, the larger the differences between m_i and m_i^{emp} that can still be deemed insignificant.
+To reduce the sample variability in the stochastic simulations, the time horizon is chosen longer than the empirical sample period T. As it is common practice, we will work with $S = 10 \cdot T$.
+Regarding the weighting matrix W entering the objective J, the basic idea is that the higher the sampling variability of a given moment i, the larger the differences between m_i and m_i^{emp} that can still be deemed insignificant.
 This can primarily be achieved by a correspondingly small diagonal element w{ii} .
-In addition, the matrix W should provide for possible correlations between the single moments.
+In addition, the matrix Wshould provide for possible correlations between the single moments.
 An obvious candidate for a suitable weighting matrix is the inverse of an estimated variance-covariance matrix $\hat{\Sigma}$ of the moments,

-$$W = \widehat{\Sigma}^{-1} \tag{4}$$
+$$W = \hat{\Sigma}^{-1} \tag{4}$$

-One such estimate $\hat{\Sigma}$ to set up W may be obtained from a Newey-West estimator of the long-run covariance matrix of the empirical moments (see, e.g., Lee and Ingram, 1991, p.
-202, or the application of MSM in Franke, 2009, Section 2.2).
-In this paper, we follow Winker et al. (2007) and Franke and Westerhoff (2010) and choose a bootstrap approach to construct from the empirical data a large number of samples of the moments, from which subsequently the covariances can be derived.
+One such estimate $\hat{\Sigma}$ to set up W may be obtained from a Newey-West estimator of the long-run covariance matrix of the empirical moments (see, e.g., Lee and Ingram, 1991, pp. 201f, or the application of MSM in Franke, 2009, Section 2.2).
+In this paper, we follow Winker et al. (2007) and Franke and Westerhoff (2011) and choose a bootstrap approach to construct from the empirical returns a large number of samples of the moments, from which subsequently the covariances can be derived.
+The details are given in Appendix A2.